 Business Insider provided a great list of 19 highly successful people that switched jobs and made it much later in life.
 I suggest you check it out.

 Simply put (TLDR), the rare few have one passion they’re genetically gifted at that they find very early in life and hone it to a world-class level by their twenties or thirties.
-Instead, most of us will be better off discovering new passions and developing new skillsets (some not even invented yet) and fusing those together in innovative ways to engineer our dream jobs and dream lives.
+Instead, most of us will be better off discovering new passions and developing new skills (some not even invented yet) and fusing those together in innovative ways to engineer our dream jobs and dream lives.

 You Don’t Choose Your Passion.
 It Chooses You.